Encode Sponsors and Funders in Your Metadata

 <sponsor>

-element goes after the last
+element and must be placed after the last

 <respStmt>